dchest/pybayesantispam/README.markdown

 where *spam\_count* and *ham\_count* are counts for a given token.

+Only 20 most interesting probabilities (pN) [ref.
+3] are used to calculate final probability (p): 10 highest and 10 lowest.
+Also, lowest p(N) probability is 0.01 to avoid float underflows.

 #### Default probabilities [ref.
 3]

 Token has 0 hams, 1 or more spams: 0.99